PhrontHQ/mod/teach/concepts/white-board/section-data-model.md

 The downside of "Layout" is that it is also used to talk about the spatial positioning of user interface elements...

-Would "Activity" be a better name than Section?
-Activity has a very specific meaning in Android that is not that.
-It looks like "activity" is more used as:

->
-> A Record of What They (or Others) Have Done
-> Users typically associate "activity" with:
+A mod has

+- a tree/graph of sections - the data model, which should be able to editable by user or AI
+- a tree of ui components that render the sections

+Notes: We want in the future the ability for a user, or a user's AI agent, to modlulate what component renders what section, down ultimaterly to individual controls used to render/edit properties

+A user's "activity" is the record / receipt of what they have done over time

-> * A history or log of actions they’ve taken or interactions they’ve had within the app.
+* A history, log, of all actions they’ve taken, interactions they’ve had within the app, and the resulting data operations.

-> * A feed or list showing recent events, updates, or changes (often social or collaborative).
+#### A user's "activityMap" would be showing how the activity mops to components used at the time.

-#### Activity Map: The "What" Users Do**
+##### Activity Map: The "What" Users Do**

 An ****Activity Map**** **highlights** ****user actions**** **(e.g., posting, liking, editing, completing tasks) and the** ****relationships between those actions** .